John Howard (prison reformer): Prison visitor

 Howard viewed his work as humanitarian.
 Terry Carlson, in his 1990 biographical tract on Howard, remarks:

 Howard's detailed proposals for improvements were designed to enhance the physical and mental health of the prisoners and the security and order of the prison.
 His recommendations pertaining to such matters as the prison location, plan and furnishings, the provision of adequate water supply, and prisoner's diet promoted hygiene and physical health.
 Recommendations concerning the quality of prison personnel, rules related to the maintenance of standards of health and order and an independent system of inspection, reflect the need for prison personnel to set a moral example.

 In April 1777, Howard's sister died, leaving him £15,000 (£2,000,000 in 2025) and her house.
 He used this inheritance and the revenue from the sale of her house to further his work on prisons.
 In 1778, he was again examined by the House of Commons, who were this time inquiring into "hulks", or prison ships.
 Two days after giving evidence, he was again travelling Europe, beginning in the Dutch Republic.

 By 1784, Howard calculated that he had travelled over 42000 mi visiting prisons.
 He had been awarded an honorary LLD by the University of Dublin, and had been given the Freedom of the City of London.
 His fourth and final tour of English prisons began in March 1787 and two years later he published The State of the Prisons in England, and An Account of the Principal Lazarettos of Europe.

+Personality

+Howard was considered eccentric by many of his contemporaries, and it has been advanced by psychiatrist Philip Lucas, by developmental psychologist Uta Frith, and by mathematician Ioan Mackenzie James that Howard might have had Asperger's syndrome (i.e., Autism Level 1).
+Although Howard's repeated visits evoked strong compassion from prison guards and therefore led to better treatment of prisoners, he refused to compromise in his ideas for more systemic prison reform, which made it impossible to actually build his proposed rehabilitation centers.
+His speaking manner was rigid, and an observer described him (in 1771) as exhibiting speech patterns of "two hundred years ago."
+His writing style was equally rigid, and he could only compose a grammatical letter when he was imitating common forms such as thank-you letters.
+He was noted for responding to his son's tantrums and crying with unusual calmness, which was condemned as "severe" and "brutal" by critics, although he did not actually raise his voice or lay his hands on his child.

+Howard was an evangelical Christian and expressed typical Christian sentiments for his time period.